danielsomerfield/howami/README.md

 ## Path to production
 * After smoke test in circle ci, push the container to dockerhub
+* Push the version file separately from the main tar so it doesn't have to completely rebuild all docker layers

 ## Cleanup
 - remove dependency ordering so services don't count on it